Top 3 sources for awesome coupon binders

-If you love coupons and use a lot of them regularly, you likely own a coupon binder, or are thinking about getting one.
+If you love coupons and use a lot of them regularly, you likely own a coupon binder or are thinking about getting one.
 I have used one for years, and find it to be the best way to keep all of my coupons organized and easy to see when I’m out shopping.

-Of course, any binder will work for coupons (as long as you have the trading card pages inside!), but I recommend the big, zippered binders, and I always suggest getting a high quality binder (since you will likely be toting it around all over the place with you).
+Of course, any binder will work for coupons (as long as you have the trading card pages inside!), but I recommend the big, zippered binders, and I always suggest getting a high-quality binder (since you will likely be toting it around all over the place with you).

-Over the years, I’ve replaced my binder a few times, and I’m always amazed at the difference in available binders at each place I shop – so today, I thought I’d share my favourite sources for buying coupon binders.
+Over the years, I’ve replaced my binder a few times, and I’m always amazed at the difference in available binders at each place I shop – so today, I thought I’d share my favorite sources for buying coupon binders.

 Though they don’t have a very large selection of binders, Walmart is a great place to start looking, because if you do find one that meets all of your requirements, you’ll likely get a good price on it, too!

-This is probably my favourite store for coupon binders.
+This is probably my favorite store for coupon binders.
 Come back to school time (from August-late September), there are always big sales at Staples, and they have a huge assortment of coupon binders there, so this is where I always look if I need a replacement binder (or am buying one for a friend or family member).

 I find that the better quality coupon binders can always be found at Staples, too.
 Not all stores have the “good ones”, but Staples does.
-They also have a wide variety of colours and styles, which I really like.
+They also have a wide variety of colors and styles, which I really like.

 I’ve recently been doing a lot of my home shopping from Amazon.ca and I love it!
 Free shipping (when you spend $25+), shopping in the comfort of my own home, and great deals (most of the time) – how can you beat that?

 Not too long ago, I was looking around on Amazon for coupon binders because mine was falling apart again from overuse, and I stumbled upon this one for under $20 – it’s it awesome?
 I snatched one up and have been using it for a few weeks now.
-It’s so sturdy and is very big so I can store a ton of coupons (and supplies, such as scissors, calculator, highlighters, etc.) inside.
+It’s so sturdy and is very big so I can store a ton of coupons (and supplies, such as scissors, calculators, highlighters, etc.) inside.

 Make sure you invest in a good quality coupon binder so that it will last you a long time.